openstack/mistral-specs/specs/pike/implemented/mistral-multi-region-support.rst

 ---------------

-When upgrade, deployer should run ``tools/sync_db.py`` script to delete all OpenStack actions and re-create again. 'region' will be added as input param automatically.
+When upgrade, deployer should run ``tools/sync_db.py`` script to delete all OpenStack actions and re-create again. 'action_region' will be added as input param automatically.

 Implementation